itexia/simple-event-logger/README.md

 Yii2 Simple Event Logger.
 ==================
 This component  is a Yii 2 wrapper of Log.

-Installation:
+Installation
 ------------

-The preferred way to install this extension is through composer.
+The preferred way to install this extension is through [composer](http://getcomposer.org/download/).

-install default by composer:
+Either run

 ```
 php composer.phar require --prefer-dist frmaxm/simple-event-log "dev-master"